 Arts for All has developed different hands-on Art Activities for parents, classroom teachers, children or adults who want to be more creative at home, in the classroom, daycare or a variety of other settings.
 Hover over the lesson title for a printable PDF.

-Each activity includes a Description/Objective, Approximate Time, Materials (make adjustments as needed for supplies you already have on hand), Procedure (always a good idea to do the project yourself before working with children), Subject Matter Integration, Variations/Extensions and a photo of the finished product.
+Each activity includes a Description/Objective, Approximate Time, Materials, Procedure, Subject Matter Integration, Variations/Extensions and a photo of the finished product.
 Send photos of YOUR finished product and let us know how what you liked/didn’t like about this project at firstname.lastname@example.org.

 Learning about the kimono is a great way to explore pattern design and Japanese culture at the same time.
 Students sketch their designs in the lesson plan and complete the project with watercolor.